 It keeps members of our community productive.

-If you live or work in Keene, NH, chances are you might recognize Gary Moreau, 42.
-He’s worked as a driver-deliveryman for United Parcel Service (UPS) in this city for 23 years.
+If you live or work in Keene, NH, chances are you might recognize Gary Moreau.
+He’s worked as a driver-deliveryman for United Parcel Service (UPS) in this city for 25 years.

-But when he hurt his back last December—the second time in two years—he began to wonder if he’d have to give up his livelihood.
+But when he hurt his back for the second time in two years, he began to wonder if he’d have to give up his livelihood.

 “I just bent down and my back went out,” he recalls.
 “I wasn’t even lifting anything at the time.”

-After a few weeks of rest, Gary planned to return to work at the end of January, but he was still having back pain.
+After a few weeks of rest, Gary planned to return to work, but he was still having back pain.
 Then, a Workers’ Compensation case manager accompanied him to a doctor’s appointment and told him about something called a work hardening program.
 “No one at work had ever heard of it,” Gary says.

 Work hardening is an intensive conditioning program that incorporates physical and occupational therapy tailored to the unique requirements of an individual’s job.
 Highly structured and goal-oriented, its aim is to get injured employees back to work healthy—and with the knowledge of how to prevent injury in the future.